 Here are the key card benefits to me.
 As you read on, you will probably say to yourself that you would value some of these at nothing.
 That’s fine.
 You may value some of the benefits that I never use.
 As I said, there is no right or wrong decision about whether Platinum works for you.

 Full travel insurance

 You receive travel insurance for yourself and your family as long as you are under 70.
 You can insure five other people and their families by giving them supplementary cards on your account.
 Some benefits require you to pay for your trip with an American Express card (any UK personal Amex card, not necessarily Platinum) but the core medical benefit is automatic.
 My family relies on this as our core family travel policy and do not pay for any other cover.

 You receive full car hire insurance.
 As we live in London and don’t own a car, this is very useful for us as we hire 3-4 times per year.

 Airport lounge access via Priority Pass

 You and your main supplementary cardholder will each receive a Priority Pass card.
-This gets the cardholder plus a guest into 1,000 airport lounges across the world for free, including the Aspire lounge in Heathrow Terminal 5.
+This gets the cardholder plus a guest into 1,000 airport lounges across the world for free, including the Club Aspire lounge in Heathrow Terminal 5 which we reviewed here.
 As you get two Priority Pass cards, each of which allows a free guest, you can get a family of four into a lounge.
 This article (click) looks at the UK lounges you can access with Priority Pass.